Shoulda Been a Plumber Art Show

 An exhibition of fresh paintings by some Austin painters who would be making an honest living by now.
-The ‘Shoulda Been a Plumber’s show was organized and put together by Chris Chappell and Michael Schliefke.
+Chris Chappell and Michael Schliefke curated the ‘Shoulda Been a Plumber’ show.
 The idea for a show of fundamentally strong painters began during the fall of 2002 at the ARTHive, when Chris and Michael expressed a desire to show with a bunch of painters they respected and wanted to show with.

 After months of long hours in studio, phone calls and studio visits around town, a lineup of painters emerged, including the veritable Austin institutions of Philip Trussell, Nathan Jensen and Ethan Azarian.